abpframework/abp/docs/en/Modules/Cms-Kit/Comments.md

 })
 ```

 `entityType` was explained in the previous section. `entityId` should be the unique id of the product, in this example.
 If you have a Product entity, you can use its Id here. `referralLinks` is an optional parameter.
-You can use it to add `nofollow` or `noreferrer` links to the comment links.
+You can use this parameter to add values (such as "nofollow", "noreferrer", or any other values) to the [rel attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/rel) of links.

 ## User Interface